 - CRISC was listed as the second-highest-paying certification in the 2012 IT Skills and Salary Survey by Global Knowledge and TechRepublic.

-- The State of West Virginia Office of Information Security and Controls is using the five CRISC domains and task statements to develop a checklist for use in risk assessments for HIPAA compliance.
-The task statements will be mapped to NIST standards.
-This checklist will be used by the West Virginia state government and its business associates who are handling West Virginia collected Protected Health Information (PHI).
+- The State of West Virginia Office of Information Security and Controls used the five CRISC domains and task statements to develop a checklist for use in risk assessments for HIPAA compliance.

 Kristen Kessinger, +1.847.660.5512